About

 A. 1.4 What is the latest version?

-The latest beta version is v1.3
+The latest version is v2.3

 Return to top